 How do you feel about in-app purchases & Freemium gaming?

-Are you a mobile gamer and if so what apps do you enjoy playing?
+What apps do you enjoy playing?

 What video game companies do you look to as an example?